timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2014 - Networks.md

 ### b i)

 Medium Access Control - Sublayer of the data link layer.
-It provides addressing mechanism and channel access so each node can communicate with other nodes on the same or other networks.
-Supports multiplexing.
+I

+Network links can be divided into two categories: those using point-to-point connections and those using broadcast channels.
+In any broadcast network, the key issue is how to determine who gets to use the channel when there is competition for it.

+The protocols used to determine who goes next on a multiaccess channel belong to a sublayer of the data link layer called the MAC (Medium Access Control) sublayer.

+### b ii)